xvyz1/Slime-Chunk-Perimeter-Generator/README.md

 # Slime Chunk Perimeter Generator

 Builds the floor of a sliced portal slime farm perimeter on a set seed, location, and version.
+Carpet and worldedit are needed.

 ## Step By Step Guide